Artists take part in cultural exchange between Jordan and the Netherlands

 When asked about his mural, artist Yazan Mesmar said the following: “Jordan has the highest rate of female participation in agriculture in the MENA region.
 My mural depicts a portrait of a proud woman, in a dress inspired by the traditional northern dresses that were worn to celebrate the beginning and end of the harvest season.
 The woman is surrounded by tulips, the national flower of the Netherlands to signify the transfer of knowledge and experience between the two nations and people.”

-Dutch artist duo Studio Giftig and artist Tymon de Laat travel to Jordan from the Netherlands at the end of September to create their murals in the capital city of Amman.
+Dutch artist duo Studio Giftig and artist Tymon de Laat travelled to Jordan from the Netherlands at the end of September to create their murals in the capital city of Amman.

 This Open Art Shuffle initiative is financed by the Embassy of the Kingdom of the Netherlands in Jordan.
-The exchange would not have been possible without the support from Writers Block, Street Art Antwerp, the Greater Amman Municipality and the Jordan Tourism Board.
+The exchange would not have been possible without the support from Writers Block, Street Art Antwerp, and the Jordan Tourism Board.

 In 2018, the Dutch government designated Jordan as a priority country for reception of refugees in the region and committed 200 million Euro for development cooperation.
 The Netherlands has prioritized the horticulture sector for interventions because of its potential to contribute to economic growth, food security and employment generation for Jordanians and Syrian refugees.
 The aim is to increase production while at the same time use less water and less energy.
 The Netherlands takes a value chain approach, focusing on all stages from sowing to production to quality assurance to export marketing, while guaranteeing decent work conditions.
 In addition, a number of projects in the water sector are financed, focusing on water conservation, wastewater treatment and healthy ecosystems.